Sakil61/Assaignment5/readme.md

 				*** Answer the questions***

-1. getElementById: Selects a single element based on its unique id attribute.Only one element is available.
+1.getElementById: Selects a single element based on its unique id attribute.Only one element is available.
 getElementsByClassName: Selects all elements that possess a specific class name.Multiple elements are available. querySelector / querySelectorAll : Selects all elements that match a specified CSS selector.